 Unless your doctor has recommended you undergo an exercise tolerance or stress test to measure your maximum heart rate (MHR), you can calculate it using the following formula:

-MHR = 207 – (.7 x age)
+MHR = 220 - age

-“Please note that these are just averages to use as a guide,” Dr. Hatch said.
+“Please note that these are just averages to use as a guide,” Dr. Tuttle said.
 “If you feel these are off, talk to your doctor to determine a target heart rate zone that is best for you.”

-Step Four: Getting into the Zone
+Step four: Getting into the zone

 Once you know your THR zone, you will know how hard to exercise to gain the most aerobic benefit from your workout.
 You can exercise within your THR to either maintain or raise your aerobic fitness level.